-- The bilge pumps are vital to the safety of your boat. - Test the bilge pumps often. - 1.
+- The bilge pumps are vital to the safety of your boat. - Test the bilge pumps often by performing the following steps: - 1.
 One at a time, turn On each bilge pump switch at the helm. - 2.
-Make sure that water in the bilge is pumped overboard. - If there is water in the bilge and the pump motor is running but not pumping, inspect the discharge hose for a kink or collapsed area. - If the discharge hose looks okay, check the bilge pump housing for clogging debris (see below).
+Make sure that water in the bilge is pumped overboard. - If there is water in the bilge and the pump motor is running but not pumping, inspect the discharge hose for a kink or collapsed area. - If the discharge hose looks okay, perform the following steps to check the bilge pump and strainer for clogging debris: